Portraits

 How transparent does artificial intelligence have to be?

-Professor Brian Valerius took up the Chair of Artificial Intelligence in Criminal Law at the University of Passau in October 2022.
-In his research, he focuses on the entire gamut of criminal law and of criminal procedural law.
-More specifically, he studies the challenges that come with digitalisation and notably with artificial intelligence.
-Further priorities include medical criminal law as well as international and intercultural issues.
+Brian Valerius has held the Chair of Artificial Intelligence in Criminal Law at the University of Passau since October 2022.
+In his research, he deals with substantive criminal law and criminal procedure in its entirety.
+Last but not least, he is dedicated to issues of medical law and the legal challenges of digitalisation and artificial intelligence.

 How do culture and language shape analogue and digital interactions?